Qwlouse/pylstm/doc/source/quickstart.rst

 Getting MNIST data
 ==================
-We will demonstrate the use of feedforward networks using experiments on the MNIST dataset.
+As per the usual custom from which we dare not deviate, we will demonstrate the use of feedforward networks using a single experiment on the MNIST dataset.
 To fetch the dataset, we will use the **sklearn.datasets** module from scikit-learn.
 To install scikit-learn, (in a Terminal) do::

     [sudo] pip install scikit-learn